nealcaren/fightordie/Volumes/12/03/drama_among_black_folk.md

  The great fact has been demonstrated that pageantry among colored people is not only possible, but in many ways of unsurpassed beauty and can be made a means of uplift and education and the beginning of a folk drama.
 On the other hand, the white public has shown little or no interest in the movement.
 The American Pageant Association has been silent, if not actually contemptuous, and there have been within my own race the usual petty but hurting insinuations of personal greed and selfishness as the real incentives behind my efforts.
 Unless, therefore, from unforeseen and at present unknown sources I receive help and encouragement I shall lay this effort down and bequeath to new hands crying with the last cry of my Herald:

 > Hear ye, hear ye!
 All them that sing before the Lord and forget not the Vision of the Eldest and Strongest of the Races of Men whose faces be Black.
 Hear ye, hear ye!
 And remember forever and one day the Star of Ethiopia, All-Mother of Men, who gave the world the Iron Gift and Gift of Faith, the Pain of Humility «nd Sorrow Song of Pain, and Freedom, Eternal Freedom, underneath the Star.
-Arise and go, Children of Philadelphia—the Play is done.
+Arise and go, Children of Philadelphia---the Play is done.

 ______________
 *Citation:* Du Bois, W.E.B.
 1916.
 "The Drama Among Black Folk." *The Crisis*.
 12(4):169&ndash;173.